When: Saturday 4 April 2020, 10am registration to 4.30pm

 Pop-up exhibition – Powerful Objects

 We will be holding a pop-up exhibition of members and attendees work entitled ‘Powerful Objects’.
 This theme can be interpreted in many ways, from craft objects that have an overtly powerful message to those whose meaning resonates on a much more personal level (not forgetting that the personal is invariably political in its own way).
+They can be powerful purely as a result of the journey you have been on to learn the skills and put them into practice.
 Meanings can be made explicit or remain the maker’s own, open to interpretation.

 If you wish to submit an object that you have made, please email email@example.com with a title and 200 word description, and, if selected, we’ll get back to you with the practicalities of how the exhibition will be run.